 in political science from Columbia University (2010) and an M.Phil. in history, specifically political thought and intellectual history from Cambridge University (2011),

 where he was the Euretta J. Kellett Fellow.
-At the Minda de Gunzburg Center for European Studies (CES) he co-chairs the Seminar on Disciplinary Knowledge: Past and Future.
+At the Minda de Gunzburg Center for European Studies (CES) he co-chairs the Harvard Colloquium for Intellectual History and the Thesis Workshop for Juniors.

 A specialist in 19th- and 20th-century intellectual history, he studies the intersection of the

 social sciences and political thought in European and transatlantic contexts.

 His research interests include the histories of philosophical concepts,